-Dr. Samantha Allen is the author of Real Queer America: LGBT Stories from Red States (Little, Brown, 2019), a travelogue that the Los Angeles Times called “a book necessary for anyone in or allied with the queer community” and that the New York Times Book Review called “a powerful book of memoir and reportage.”
-Her debut Love & Estrogen (Amazon Original Stories, 2018) tells the unforgettable story of Samantha meeting her wife in a Kinsey Institute elevator—a real-life queer rom-com.
-Samantha has appeared on MSNBC’s Morning Joe and C-SPAN’s “Book TV,” as well as several radio programs and podcasts.
-She is currently touring nationwide, reading and signing Real Queer America.
+Dr. Samantha Allen is the author of Real Queer America: LGBT Stories from Red States (Little, Brown; 2019), a travelogue that the New York Times Book Review called “a powerful book of memoir and reportage” and that the Los Angeles Times dubbed “a book necessary for anyone in or allied with the queer community.”
+In 2019, Real Queer America won the Judy Turner Prize for Community Service from the Decatur Book Festival.
+Samantha’s authorial debut Love & Estrogen (Amazon Original Stories, 2018) tells the unforgettable story of Samantha meeting her wife in a Kinsey Institute elevator—a real-life queer rom-com.
+Samantha is currently touring nationwide, reading and signing her book.
+She has appeared on MSNBC’s Morning Joe and C-SPAN’s “Book TV,” as well as several radio programs and podcasts.

 Samantha is also a GLAAD-Award winning journalist, previously covering LGBTQ stories as a senior reporter for The Daily Beast and working as a Sex + Life staff writer for Fusion.
 Her full list of bylines includes The New York Times, Rolling Stone, Out, CNN, and more.
 In 2018, she received the GLAAD Media Award for Outstanding Digital Journalism Article for her article on the cultural erasure of bisexual men—and in 2019, she was nominated in the same category for her piece on non-binary inclusion in the workplace.
 Samantha has discussed her reporting on MSNBC, CNN, and NPR’s On the Media.